 *Driver Qualification Files: Required by state and federal safety carrier regulations.

 *Loss Run History: Usually three to five years worth.

-A big part of your tow truck insurance policy will be standard commercial vehicle insurance coverage, perhaps including all or some of the following: Auto liability, auto physical damage, value of vehicle, comprehensive and collision, medical payments, and the like.
+A big part of your tow truck insurance policy will be standard commercial vehicle insurance coverage, perhaps including all or some of the following: Auto liability, auto physical damage, the value of the vehicle, comprehensive and collision, medical payments, and the like.

 In addition to the above, a knowledgeable agent will highly recommend these specialized policies unique to your industry:

 *On Hook Towing Insurance: Covers vehicles you are towing for damages sustained; does not cover property inside towed vehicles.

 *Cargo Coverage: Covers contents and articles inside vehicles being towed or stored.